 pepper v.

-1. to infect with venereal disease.
+2. to infect/be infected with venereal disease.

 Grim The Collier of Croydon V i: She hath pepper’d me, I feel it work, My Teeth are loose, and my Belly swell’d, My Entrails burn with such distemper’d heat. | ||